UCLL-Full-Stack-remote/project-template/front-end/README.md

 # Getting started with the front-end

-No need to install yet.
+Do not install yet!
 You will start working on the front-end in the third lesson.